Deep monotonic networks with residual skips#

 Theorem.
 For any parameter values, ∂yⱼ/∂xᵢ 0 for all i, j (the block is non-decreasing in every input).

-F is non-decreasing (any weights): for absolute mode, h = x @ |W| + b with |W| 0, and both the convex units act(h) (act' 0) and concave units −act(−h) (derivative act'(−h)·|W| 0) are non-decreasing in x; for switch mode, act(x @ W⁺ + b) act(x @ W⁻ + b) with W⁺ = max(W,0) 0 (non-decreasing) and W⁻ = min(W,0) 0 (so −act(x @ W⁻) is non-decreasing).
+F is non-decreasing (any weights): for mixed mode, h = x @ |W| + b with |W| 0, and both the convex units act(h) (act' 0) and concave units −act(−h) (derivative act'(−h)·|W| 0) are non-decreasing in x; for split mode, act(x @ W⁺ + b) act(x @ W⁻ + b) with W⁺ = max(W,0) 0 (non-decreasing) and W⁻ = min(W,0) 0 (so −act(x @ W⁻) is non-decreasing).
 A sub_depth-deep stack of non-decreasing maps is non-decreasing by composition.

 skip is non-decreasing, in both size cases: